pitfail/pitfail-reports/report2/report2.rst

 pipelines of SDBs.

 Within the website, implimented via the Lift Webframework, View First MVC is utilized.
-Lift provides a "View First" interface for those devolping via it.
+Lift provides a "View First" interface for those devolping via it, meaning that control of the program's execution is in the hands of the View code, and can be passed off to other portions as needed.
+In the case of PitFail's website, model code is independent of the website itself (and thus Lift).
+Control code is specific bound to Lift's framework but clearly split from the view code.
+The control component within the website provides information such as authorization info to the view for processing.

 Identifying Subsystems
 ----------------------